d-krupke/cpsat-primer/README.md

   model and evaluation might face.
 If you have to do hyperparameter tuning, this is the time to limit the search space to a reasonable size.

+We actually did already do an exploratory study in the `AddCircuit`-section, from which we learned that we should focus on instances in the range of 100 to 200 nodes.
+Thus, we will not repeat it here.
+If you notice fundamental problems with your model in this phase, you should first fix them before continuing with the workhorse studies.

 > If you notice your solver struggling before CP-SAT takes over, you can profile
 > your code nicely using [Scalene](https://github.com/plasma-umass/scalene).
 > Model building can be surprisingly expensive with Python, and Scalene will